 The phonological structure of case-accessor, inverse-case accessor, and case-stacking affixes is as follows: The V_X portion of the affix is the standard four vowel-form series of regular V_XC_S affixes.
-There are two separate C_S increments for each of the five types of affix (Type-1 Case-Accessor, Type-2 Case-Accessor, Type-1 Inverse Case-Accessor, Type-2 Inverse Case-Accessor, and Case-Stacking Affix), the first C_S increment being used for Cases 1 through 36, and the second C_S increment for Cases 37 through 68.
+There are two separate C_S increments for each of the seven types of affix (Types-1, -2, and -3 Case-Accessor, Types-1, -2, and -3 Inverse Case-Accessor, and Case-Stacking Affix), the first C_S increment being used for Cases 1 through 36, while the second C_S increment is used for Cases 37 through 68.